Cannabinoids: Differences Between CBD vs CBG, CBDA, CBN, and CBC

-While products like straight CBD oil can offer a wonderful introduction into the world of plant wellness, the truth is that cannabinoids can often do their best work when they are brought together synergistically in carefully measured blends as part of what researchers call the “entourage effect.”
+While products like straight CBD oil can offer a wonderful introduction into the world of plant wellness, the truth is that cannabinoids may do their “best work” when they are brought together as a “full spectrum” product acting synergistically as part of what researchers call the “entourage effect”.
 Of course, the average person looking for relief, relaxation and restoration from CBD products isn’t a researcher.
-They just want to know which cannabinoids to be looking for on the labels of their favorite products to tap into the synergistic benefits of different cannabinoids.
+They just want to know which cannabinoids to be looking for on the labels of their favorite products to tap into the potential synergistic benefits of different cannabinoids.

 The good news is that diving in to do your research can help you find a cannabinoid product that feels like it was made just for your wellness needs!
 You’ll also find that learning about CBD vs CBG vs CBN is actually just the beginning because options like CBDA and CBC may also offer what you’re seeking for wellness.

 Yes, talking about the different cannabinoids can feel like you’re doing a dance with the alphabet when you’re first learning about the options available.
 However, the only thing these varieties really spell out is more wellness in your life when you get right down to it!
 Take a look at what’s behind the cannabinoids that accompany CBD.